sjackman/white-spruce-organelles-paper/README.md

 ### Assembly

-The mitochondrial genome was assembled into 78 scaffolds (223 contigs, permitting gaps less than 500 bp) with a scaffold N50 of 157 kbp (contig N50 of 39 kbp).
-The largest scaffold is 519 kbp.
+The mitochondrial genome was assembled into 61 scaffolds (223 contigs, permitting gaps less than 500 bp) with a scaffold N50 of 287 kbp (contig N50 of 39 kbp).
+The largest scaffold is 598 kbp.
 The assembly metrics are shown in [table 1][].

 ### Annotation

-The mitochondrial genome contains 54 protein coding (mRNA) genes, 27 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in [figure 2][].
+The mitochondrial genome contains 54 protein coding (mRNA) genes, 23 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in [figure 2][].
+The coding genes compose 50 kbp (<1%) of the genome.

 <a name="figure-2"></a>
 [figure 2]: #figure-2